martindanka/CMAversePlus/README.md

 #### Why are these functions not part of CMAverse?

-CMAversePlus was created with my own specific teaching and project needs in mind.
-It works well for this purpose, but it has not yet been fully integrated with every feature of CMAverse.
+I created this add-on to support my own teaching and projects.
+It has been tested for the purposes described here, but I have not aimed for full integration with every feature of CMAverse.
 Achieving that would require additional work and discussion with the original authors.
 I haven’t contacted them yet, although I may do so in future.

 ## What’s different? (when `model = "gformula"`)